FREE SHIPPING on orders of $85 or more

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Poirier, some of which include Poirer, Poirrer, Poirier, Poirrier, Poiré, Poirré, Poirière, Poirrière, Poirez, Poirrez, Poiriez and many more.

-More information is included under the topic Early Poirier Notables in all our PDF Extended History products.
+More information is included under the topic Early Poirier Notables in all our PDF Extended History products and printed products wherever possible.

-Poirier Settlers in the United States in the 18th Century
+Poirier Settlers in United States in the 18th Century

-Poirier Settlers in the United States in the 19th Century
+Poirier Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.